egoquat/NavigationToolTest/README.md

 Tool airpath for mapping to air unit movements.

-Tool mapping data export and import to json.
+Tool mapping data export and import to csv (txt).

 Parse mesh fbx to navi mesh.